Dave-team/Knowledge-base/Business-Intelligence/Documentation.md

 Comment any LookML transformations

 ## SQL
-When writing a complex query, on the top of the editor, break it down: one sentence with the end goal and your approach below that
+When writing a complex query, on the top of the editor, break it down: one sentence with the end goal and your approach below that.
+This should explain the purpose of the model

 ## Other queries and scripts